 The comparative results show polish is a feature found mainly in fluvial microfossil bonebeds, suggesting that polish is imparted by interaction with channel sediments.
 Contrary to previous studies that speculated that polish was acquired through predation and digestion, it appears that abrasion is also a major source of polish.
 The fast rate of polishing in the experiment demonstrates that a relatively short period of time is required to polish small vertebrate microfossils.
 Microfossils could exist in an active channel environment for as little as hours to days and become polished.
 This is consistent with previous studies that have suggested that fluvial microfossils are sourced by lacustrine sites and undergo minimal transport before final burial.
 Surface alteration appears to occur on relatively short timescales, and while bone could exist at the base of a channel for longer periods, this is not required for abrasion and polish to occur.

 Ratigan, Deirdre, "Using Experimental Taphonomy to Replicate Bone Alteration in the Judith River Formation (Upper Cretaceous, Montana)" (2011).
-Honors Projects.
-Paper 10.
+Geology Honors Projects.
+10.

 © Copyright is owned by author of this document